jmbosnich/jmbosnich.github.io/content/pages/blog.md

 ## I Like This Quote (5/8/24)
 A wonderful quote from one of the most creative and revolutionary mathematicians of the 20th century reminding us to not fear failure nor to contort our research (or ourselves) to fit into the status quo.

 "Discovery is a child's privilege.
-I mean the small child, the child who is not afraid to be wrong; to look silly, to not be serious, and to act differently from everyone else.
+I mean the small child, the child who is not afraid to be wrong, to look silly, to not be serious, and to act differently from everyone else.
 [The child] ignores the silent and flawless consensus that is part of the air we breathe---the consensus of all the people who are, or are reputed to be, reasonable."

 -Alexander Grothendieck

+## The *Correct* Interpretation of Rotation

+Reflexively, I thought "you take the coorindates of the point and rotate it by $\theta$''.
+Rotation is a coordinate transformation.
+In essence, the object isn't rotating, our perspective of the object is rotating.